shreyasdhuliya/Restaurant-Rating-prediction-onZomato/README.md

  `predict.py` - Python code to process and predict input features for prediction<br>
  `helper.py` - helper fucntions for pre-processing the data<br>
  `visuals.py` - functions to visualize the columns of the restaurnt dataset<br>
+ `rates.json` - json file to convert label to category/class
+ `report.pdf` - Report explaining the project in detail

  #### Fnal Output